-Sex Equals Love: Largely and clearly averted, but occasionally played with.
+Sex Equals Love: Largely averted, but occasionally played with.
 Most of the cast have sex-for-fun quite often, and are clear that this doesn't have to mean that they're in love with the other person.
-However, this may sometime means that they underestimate the emotional significance of sex.
-Zii suffers from this the most; Yuki, Sonya, and Erik all become infatuated after flings with her, and whether or not this is largely due to her talent in bed, all three definitely think of it as love.
-Zii doesn't return the feeling with Yuki or Sonya, but the only way that she can deal with the problem is by running and hiding from them.
-She does return the feeling with Erik, but she can't then handle her attraction to other people properly, leading to trouble.
+However, this may sometime means that they underestimate the emotional significance of the act.
+Zii suffers from this the most; Yuki, Sonya, and Erik all become infatuated after flings with her, and whether or not this is due to her talent in bed, all three definitely think of it as love.
+Zii doesn't seem to return the feeling with Yuki or Sonya, but the only way that she can deal with the problem is by running and hiding from them.
+Then Peggy's Operation Jealousy attack triggers an outburst from Zii that implies that she does want to feel that these past conquests still love her.
+She does feel something for Erik, but can't then handle her attraction to other people properly, leading to trouble.

 Sex Is Cool: This appears to be a theme of the comic, what with every major character except the hapless geek having lots of sex and generally thinking that they're cool and all, but the trope is actually averted over the course of the story.
 Sexually active minor characters like Nathan can be uncool, the seemingly sexless Jung can be an Only Sane Man, some characters are unhappy with their sex lives, and when the hapless geek gets laid — repeatedly — it doesn't make him any cooler at all.